guilhiz/Node-Boilerplate/README.md

 After cloning the repository, run the following commands inside the project folder:
 - Install the dependencies with `npm install`
-- Configure the environment variables based on the `.env.example`
+- Configure the environment variables based on the `.env.examples`
 - Run the project with `npm run dev`

 ## :file_folder: Main File Structure